One Week in Shikoku

 Anecdotally, Shikoku is among Japan’s warmer islands, but it still experiences four seasons.
-Likewise, while general Japan travel wisdom would suggest that sakura season (late March-early April) and the peak of autumn colors (late November-early December) are the best times to visit Shikoku, the fact is that summer, with a heat that invites water sports and winter, which can either be beautifully snowy or wonderfully mild, are also great in Shikoku.
+Likewise, while general Japan travel wisdom would suggest that sakura season (late March-early April) and the peak of autumn colors (late November-early December) are the best time to visit Shikoku, the fact is that summer, with a heat that invites water sports and winter, which can either be beautifully snowy or wonderfully mild, are also great in Shikoku.

 Where to Stay in Shikoku

-Like most of the rest of Japan, Shikoku boasts a wide range of accommodation, which means that your week in Shikoku can be a diverse one in terms of where you sleep.
+Like most of the rest of Japan, Shikoku boasts a wide range of accommodation, which means that your Shikoku travel can be a diverse one in terms of where you sleep.
 For example, while you’ll probably want to stay in hotels that have their own hot springs in places like Dogo Onsen and Konpira Onsen, cities like Tokushima and Kochi boast three- and four-star business hotels.